-The Company's assets recorded at fair value have been categorized based upon a fair value hierarchy in accordance with ASC Topic 820 - "Fair Value Measurements and Disclosures" ("ASC 820").
+The Company's assets recorded at fair value have been categorized based upon a fair value hierarchy in accordance with ASC Topic 820, "Fair Value Measurements and Disclosures" ("ASC 820").
 See Note 2 for a discussion of the Company's policies.

-The following table presents information about the Company's assets measured at fair value as of March 31, 2024 and December 31, 2023, respectively:
+The following tables present information about the Company's assets measured at fair value as of March 31, 2025 and December 31, 2024, respectively: